Yavapai Reentry Project

 About the Yavapai Reentry Project

-The Yavapai Reentry Project provides supportive services, information referrals and mentor pairing for individuals leaving state correctional facilities.
-Providing these supportive services give individuals and their families the guidance they need to avoid returning to criminal activities and give them the assistance they need to become productive members of the community.
+The Yavapai Reentry Project (YRP) provides supportive services, information referrals and mentor pairing for individuals leaving state correctional facilities.
+Providing these supportive services give individuals the guidance they need to avoid returning to criminal activities and to become productive members of the community.
+The YRP also provides supportive services to families of current and released inmates.
 We currently operate two programs for enrolled participants.

 Participants looking for referrals and resources will be able to obtain information through the main office of the Yavapai Reentry Project.
 This includes: